CB-Productions/PerforceGuideUE4/index.md

 1) Add a typemap - especially for UE4 projects this is very helpful.
 2) Add new users and add them to appropriate groups.
 Token-based logins are enabled on a group level, not per user.

+### Reconnecting after deleted server

+`Unable to connect to the server as user "
+Try reconnecting to the server?`

+If for some recent the Perforce server gets shut down or cannot be reached, P4V will try to always recconect to it upon startup.
+The only options available are "Close P4V" or "Reconnect".
+To be able to bring up P4V and connect to another server, the recent connections list needs to be cleared.
+To reset the last connection, do the following:

+Quit P4V.
+For Windows 10 navigate to the folder (Linux might differ):

+`%USERPROFILE%\.p4qt\`

+Open the file "ApplicationSettings.xml".

+The XML file will have an entry named "RecentConnections".
+Either delete the entry that is causing the issue or simply delete all entries:

+`<StringList varName="RecentConnections">
+   <String>IPADDRESS, USERNAME, WORKSPACE</String>
+ </StringList>`